stdimitr/CAP_Sleep_Disorders/README.md

 [2] employing the individual z-scores (SLEIS score v.1) estimated seaprately for the training-testing set to discriminate NFLE vs RBD (two classes)

-[3] employing the aggregated z-scores (SLEIS score v.2) estimated seaprately for the training-testing set to discriminate NFLE vs RBD (two classes)
+[3] employing the composite z-scores (SLEIS score v.2) estimated seaprately for the training-testing set to discriminate NFLE vs RBD (two classes)

 The file total_classes.mat records subjects' classes across the cohort of N = 108 subjects.
 Below, you can find the correspondence between numbers and sleep disorder groups.